PANDAS: History

 PANDAS was first described in 1998 by Susan Swedo and a group of researchers at the US National Institute of Mental Health (a branch of the NIH).
-A similar clinical picture was proposed for PITANDs (pediatric infection-triggered autoimmune neuropsychiatric disorders) for those who met the Swedo et al criteria for PANDAS, but with symptoms triggered by an infection other than GAS.
+A similar clinical picture was proposed for PITANDs (pediatric infection-triggered autoimmune neuropsychiatric disorders) for those who met the Swedo et al. criteria for PANDAS, but with symptoms triggered by an infection other than GAS.

 Michael Pichichero (2009) noted several reasons that PANDAS had not been validated as a disease classification.
 Its proposed age of onset and clinical features reflected a particular group of patients chosen for research studies, with no systematic studies of the possible relationship of GAS to other neurologic symptoms.
 There was dispute over whether its symptom of choreiform movements was distinct from the similar movements of SC.
 It was not known whether the pattern of abrupt onset was specific to PANDAS.
 Finally, there was controversy over whether a temporal relationship between GAS infections and PANDAS symptoms existed.

 In light of controversies in establishing a basis for the hypothesis, a 2010 paper calling for "a way forward", Murphy, Kurlan and Leckman said: "It is time for the National Institutes of Health, in combination with advocacy and professional organizations, to convene a panel of experts not to debate the current data, but to chart a way forward.
 For now we have only to offer our standard therapies in treating OCD and tics, but one day we may have evidence that also allows us to add antibiotics or other immune-specific treatments to our armamentarium."
 A 2011 paper by Singer proposed CANS, childhood acute neuropsychiatric symptoms—a new, "broader concept" in favor or requiring only acute-onset.
 CANS removes the requirement for GAS infection, allowing for multiple causes, which Singer proposed because of the "inconclusive and conflicting scientific support" for PANDAS, including "strong evidence suggesting the absence of an important role for GABHS, a failure to apply published [PANDAS] criteria, and a lack of scientific support for proposed therapies".

 By 2012, with limitations of the PANDAS hypothesis published, the broader pediatric acute-onset neuropsychiatric syndrome (PANS) was proposed (also by Swedo and colleagues, following a conference) to create a better defined condition for research purposes.
 It describes individuals with eating disorders or rapid onset of OCD along with other neuropsychiatric symptoms, and postulates that the causes can be other than GAS.
-The term pediatric was chosen over childhood because some cases described at the conference included adolescents.
 Whether the PANS hypothesis defines a distinct entity is unclear as of 2019.

 Swedo retired from the NIH in 2019, but serves on the scientific advisory board of the PANDAS Physician Network.
 As of 2020, the NIH information pages (which Swedo helped write) do not mention the studies that do not support the PANDAS hypothesis.